3IVIS/cuddlytoddly/docs/configuration.md

 # Configuration

 cuddlytoddly is configured through a single TOML file in the user data directory.
-No environment variables are required for basic operation, and nothing is hardcoded inside the package itself.
+No environment variables are required for basic operation, and no values are hardcoded inside the package — every numeric limit and behavioural parameter lives in `config.toml` and can be changed without editing source code.

 ## Config file location